Skip to main content

 Australian Privacy Principles

-The Privacy Act provides 13 Australian Privacy Principles (APPs).
+The Privacy Act contains 13 Australian Privacy Principles (APPs).
 The APPs apply to government agencies and private sector organisations with an annual turnover of $3 million or more.
 The APPs are principles-based - protecting privacy while not burdening agencies and organisations with inflexible prescriptive rules.
 The APPs:

 The OAIC is responsible for investigating breaches of the APPs and credit reporting provisions.
 The OAIC's powers include: